anmmashud/BNU_Exam_System_Statistics_Department/README.md

 The study focuses on answering the following research questions:

+## Research Questions

-1. **RQ1**: What are the trends and patterns in the exam questions of the Statistics department at Bangladesh National University over the past few years?
+**RQ1**: What are the trends, patterns, and comparative differences in exam questions in the Statistics department at BNU and other universities?

-2. **RQ2**: How do these question patterns compare with those of other universities (private/public)?
-3. **RQ3**: What specific aspects of the current exam patterns contribute to poor student performance in the Statistics department, and how can these be improved?
+**RQ2**: What specific aspects of the exam patterns and structural challenges contribute to poor student performance in the Statistics department?

-4. **RQ4**: Is the current exam system in the Statistics department at Bangladesh National University beneficial for students' future careers?
-5. **RQ5**: What academic or structural challenges within the exam system contribute to student performance issues?
-6. **RQ6**: How do the exam question patterns in the Statistics department reflect the learning outcomes of the courses?
+**RQ3**: How does the current exam system at BNU align with the learning outcomes and career preparation for Statistics students?

-7. **RQ7**: To what extent do the exam question patterns assess practical and applied knowledge?
+**RQ4**: To what extent do exam question patterns assess practical knowledge and applied skills in the Statistics department?

-8. **RQ8**: What role does the teaching methodology play in shaping the exam question patterns?
+**RQ5**: How do teaching methodologies impact the shaping of exam question patterns?

 ---